JSainsburyPLC/image-finder/README.md

 # Image Finder
-This repository contains a barebone project that is used as a Java coding interview exercise for the Together With team.
+This repository contains a barebone project that is used as a Java coding interview exercise at Sainsbury's.

 ## Brief